 A well-set electric 12 string should play like a brand new PRS or (insert your favourite guitar brand here).
 If it doesn’t, find yourself a new guitar tech!

 As a professional musician – yes, I’ve got the Vintage AC-30 and the Ricky 12 – hard to see it any other way.
 However, there is a price to pay for perfection, and therefor II recommend to my guitar-playing friends who jam for fun, to buy an electric 12 that’s a little more affordable than a Rick.
-There aren’t many electric 12 strings on the market these days but one model that fits the bill very nicely is the new Eastwood Nashville 12.
+There aren’t many electric 12 strings on the market these days but a few models by Eastwood fit the bill very nicely, such as the Eastwood Nashville 12 (discontinued) or the Classic 12.

-Mike Robinson from Eastwood consulted with me prior to the development of this model.
+Mike Robinson from Eastwood consulted with me prior to the development of the Nashville 12.
 We discussed a variety of options and settled on this style as is was possible to achieve the tone (mini-humbukers) and setup (flat neck, low action) that would make it a “professional” grade instrument at an affordable price.
 Last month I visited Eastwood Guitars and took the prototype for a test drive.
 Two big thumbs up…… jangle away!

 - Mr.Tambourine Man by The Byrds